WarmTheAviator/AssessmentJob/README.md

 And press start within the action column

-Locate ‘htdocs’ folder within ‘XAMPP’ file application and create a new file called "AssessmentJob" Download the files and move the contents to the file created
+Locate ‘htdocs’ folder within ‘XAMPP’ file application and create a new file called "AssessmentJob"

+Download the files and move the contents to the file created EXCEPT for AssessmentJob.sql

 Then if the Apache Server is started, go onto a browser and type http://localhost/phpmyadmin/